 Since I chose my name Rina, a lot of painful things have happened.
 Divorce.
 Financial loss.
 Child abuse.
 To name a few.
 Joy is not a lack of painful circumstances.
 Joy is letting the tears come and waking up in the morning with the faith that everything happens for a reason and everything happens for our best.
 Joy is knowing that YOUR MIND has the power to create your reality, and Love is there wherever you go.

 I’m happy you’re here.
-And I’m happy to be together on our journey to joy.
+My goal is to teach mindset principles, increase emuna, and encourage moms.
+I’m happy to be together on our journey to joy.

 PS.
 I made a list of my Teachers, some awesome resources for anyone interested…

 The Work by Byron Katie (a free website, not a book)

 My Mother Shay Feaster – she doesn’t have a book or a blog, but she is JOY personified.
 She lights up a room with her laugh, her extra-white smile, and her Truth.
 She taught me the Law of Kindness and the Power of Faith before emuna (hebrew word for faith) ever entered my vocabulary.